- Graduate Teaching Assistant Workshop

 ii List the tentative dates they will be given

-iii List the percentage of the final grad each test, quiz, paper will represent
+iii List the percentage of the final grade each test, quiz, a paper will represent

 iv Which tests will be given by you and which by the department